 If you or someone you love was charged with petty theft in Campbell County, reach out to the trial attorneys at Steven Titus & Associates, P.C.
 Our legal team can go to work investigating your case and prepare a strong defense.
-Our Gillette petty theft lawyers are available to sit down with you and your family in a free case strategy session to discuss your options.
+Our Gillette petty theft attorneys are available to sit down with you and your family in a free case strategy session to discuss your options.
 Do not wait.
 Call us at (307) 257-7800 today.

 Theft crimes are typically split between grand theft and petty theft in Wyoming.
 Grand theft is a more serious charge.
 It is a felony that can be punished with years in state prison and thousands of dollars in fines.
 Petty theft is charged as a misdemeanor, meaning you may have to serve less than a year in county jail and pay lesser court fees if convicted.

 The difference between petty theft and grand theft is the value of the property you allegedly stole.
 If you knowingly stole someone else’s property and it was worth $1,000.00 or more, then you will be charged with felony grand theft.
 However, if the property was worth less than $1,000.00, then you would only be charged with misdemeanor petty theft.